 Using recycled boxes and bags for all our packaging

 Not once in the entire history of our company have we purchased a cardboard box or a plastic bag.
 Every single box we use is recycled.
 Not made from recycled fibers, but actually recycled from prior use.
 We locate and reuse discarded boxes we find throughout the Niagara Falls area.
 The plastic bags are all reused from the packing we receive.

-Half of our employees carpool to our office.
+Half of our employees at our supplier company carpool to the office.

 Environmental Dyeing methods

 We dye and finish our fabrics using only the most environmental dyeing methods both in North America and at our partners overseas factories.
 In the following text we explain in detail our environmental dyeing procedures.